Herbal Remedies for Sniffles

-During the cold winter months when our bodies are vulnerable to colds and flu, herbs can help keep us healthy.
+During the cold winter months when our bodies are vulnerable to seasonal sicknesses, herbs can help keep us healthy.
 Many herbs have antibacterial and antiseptic properties that help the body resist germs and infection, others boost the immune system and shorten recovery times, and some herbs can be used to naturally treat, sooth, and relieve cold and flu symptoms including sore throats and nasal congestion.
 Keep these herbal remedies in your home medicine chest and you’ll have them on hand whenever you need them!

 Herbal Vapor Balm

 Interestingly enough, two of the common active ingredients in commercially-made vapor rubs are Eucalyptus essential oil and Menthol.
 But, the classic ointments also contain things like Petroleum and Turpentine oil.
 Luckily, we can make a homemade version utilizing all-natural elements and botanicals!

 - 1/2 – 1 tsp organic Menthol Crystals